 8.10 A Member has the right to seek Collegiate funds, facilities and/or support services in the exercise of professional improvement related to his/her teaching responsibilities in the Collegiate Division.

-8.11 The Employer acknowledges the importance of maintaining a climate in which the responsibilities of Members can effectively be carried out and therefore, facilities and support services shall continue to be provided to Members as far as if practicable, reasonable, and available.
+8.11 The Employer acknowledges the importance of maintaining a climate in which the responsibilities of Members can effectively be carried out and therefore, facilities and support services shall continue to be provided to Members as far as is practicable, reasonable, and available.
 Proposed reductions in facilities and support services shall be referred to the Collegiate Faculty Council for consideration of the proposal and its alternatives.
 The findings of the Collegiate Faculty Council shall be forwarded to the Dean for his/her consideration.

 8.12 Notice of Resignation or Retirement